Persistence of Heterodimensional Cycles: Introduction

-It is immediate by this definition that the existence of heterodimensional dynamics involving a blender is, essentially, a reformulation of the existence of the {\em robust} heterodimensional dynamics.
-Namely, for a system having two hyperbolic sets $\Lambda_{1,2}$ where $ind(\Lambda_2) > ind(\Lambda_1)$ and $\Lambda_1$ is a cs-blender, if there exists a transverse intersection of $W^u(\Lambda_2)$ with $W^s(\Lambda_1)$, and $W^s(\Lambda_2)$ has a connected piece belonging to the set $\mathcal{D}^{ss}$ from the definition (so there is an intersection of $W^u(\Lambda_1)$ with this piece of $W^s(\Lambda_2)$), then the system exhibits $C^1$-robust heterodimensional dynamics (the intersection of $W^u(\Lambda_2)$ with $W^s(\Lambda_1)$ survives small perturbations of the system because of the transversality, and the non-transverse intersection of $W^u(\Lambda_1)$ with $W^s(\Lambda_2)$ survives simply by the definition of the blender).
+It is immediate from this definition that the existence of heterodimensional dynamics involving a blender is, essentially, a reformulation of the existence of the robust heterodimensional dynamics.
+Namely, for a system having two hyperbolic sets $\Lambda_{1,2}$ where $ind(\Lambda_2) > ind(\Lambda_1)$ and $\Lambda_1$ is a cs-blender, if there exists a transverse intersection of $W^u(\Lambda_2)$ with $W^s(\Lambda_1)$, and $W^s(\Lambda_2)$ contains a disc from $\mathcal{D}^{ss}$ defined as in the previous section (so there is an intersection of $W^u(\Lambda_1)$ with this piece of $W^s(\Lambda_2)$), then the system exhibits $C^1$-robust heterodimensional dynamics: the intersection of $W^u(\Lambda_2)$ with $W^s(\Lambda_1)$ survives small perturbations of the system because of the transversality, and the non-transverse intersection of $W^u(\Lambda_1)$ with $W^s(\Lambda_2)$ survives simply by the definition of the blender, as $W^s(\Lambda_2)$ varies continuously as the system varies.

-The construction of the blenders responsible for the robust heterodimensional dynamics given by Theorem \ref{thm:persis_hdd_2p} is close to the ``blender-horseshoe'' of \cite{BD12a} (the difference with the standard blender-horseshoe is that it has a Markov partition of exactly two elements, whereas we take the Markov partition with a large number of elements, like in \citep[Section 6.2]{BDV}).
-Let us explain it for the case of cs-blenders -- the cu-blenders are constructed as cs-blenders of the system obtained from the original one by the time-reversal.